Impact of Wave Packet Separation in Low-Energy Sterile Neutrino Searches: Details of the wave packet formalism

-Most experiments do not measure precisely $T$ and the oscillation periods are much smaller than the operation time of the detector.
-Thus, the effect of $T$ is integrated out, and the total probability $P_{\alpha\beta}(L)=\int_0^\infty dT|A_{\alpha\beta}|^2$ depends only on $L$.
-After a straight-forward integration, Here we have imposed \textit{a posteriori} $\sum_\alpha P_{\alpha\beta}=1$.
+Most experiments do not measure $T$ precisely and oscillation periods are always much smaller than the operation time of the detector.
+Thus, the total probability $P_{\alpha\beta}(L)=\int_0^\infty dT|A_{\alpha\beta}|^2$ depends only on $L$, Here we have imposed \textit{a posteriori} the conservation of probability $\sum_\alpha P_{\alpha\beta}=1$ and have defined the oscillation and coherence lengths, respectively.
+This formula can be obtained in a more consistent manner in QFT formalism~\cite{Beuthe:2001rc,Giunti:2002xg,Akhmedov:2010ms,Torres:2020gzm}, without any \textit{a posteriori} conservation of probability (and an additional energy dependence).

-Nuclear reactor experiments study the survival probability $P(\nu_e\to\nu_e) \equiv P_{ee}$.
-Following from (\ref{eq:app:full-prob}), the full probability is where we have defined This is the survival probability we have used throughout our analysis.
-However, (\ref{eq:surv_prob}) is a good approximation.
-In the PW formalism, where decoherence effects are neglected, one obtains $\Delta_{ji} = \sin^2(L\Delta m^2_{ji}/4E)$, which is the same result that \cite{DayaBay:2016qvc,Andriamirado2021,Barinov:2021asz,NEOS:2016wee} use.
+Experiments based on nuclear decays only study the survival probability of electron antineutrinos $P(\nu_e\to\nu_e) \equiv P_{ee}$.
+Following from~\cref{eq:app:full-prob}, the full probability of this process is where we have defined, similarly to ~\cite{Giunti:1997wq}, We would like to emphasize that \cref{eq:app:surv-prob} is indeed the survival probability implemented in our analyses.
+On the contrary, \cref{eq:surv_prob} is only a concise approximation which is reasonably valid for short baseline experiments.
+In the PW formalism one obtains $\Delta_{ji} = \sin^2(L\Delta m^2_{ji}/4E)$,\ie, the same result that \cite{DayaBay:2016qvc,Andriamirado2021,Barinov:2021asz,NEOS:2016wee} use.